Defining Characteristics of Coastal Interior Design

 The decor selections for coastal interior arrangements call to mind the scene of the beach more directly than other design elements, with artwork, wall hangings, and lighting.
 A splash of this style goes a long way toward generating a relaxing ambiance, which means it’s essential not to go overboard when decorating the space.
 Coastal decor pieces, regardless of size or location, establish an airy, chic vibe that is both subtle and familiar.

-Art selections for coastal interiors bring classic ocean imagery to the space, while table and counter centerpieces with seashells and sand are fairly common for accompanying them.
+Art selections for coastal interiors bring classic ocean interior images to the space, while table and counter centerpieces with seashells and sand are fairly common for accompanying them.
 Blue, white, and grey tiling adds subtle appeal and fits well for both kitchen and bathroom spaces.
 Nautical interior decor is another popular choice for supporting decorative selections.
 However, it offers bolder colors and visuals than contemporary coastal design and should therefore be used sparingly.

 Timeless, Contemporary Kitchens